 Pre-approval demonstrates to sellers that you're a qualified, serious buyer who has already been vetted by a lender.
 In competitive markets, many sellers won't even consider offers from buyers who aren't pre-approved.

-The Key Differences
+The Key Differences in Pre-Qualification vs Pre-Approval

 The main distinction comes down to verification and credibility.
 Pre-qualification is based on what you tell the lender — pre-approval is based on what the lender verifies.
 Pre-qualification might take an hour; pre-approval can take several days.
 Pre-qualification is free and easy; pre-approval requires documentation and a credit check.